SmoothieKing-Learnings/leadership_style_quiz/IFRAME_EMBED.md

 ## 8. Scroll trapping inside Rise

 The number-one frustration with Rise embeds is that scrolling while the cursor is over the iframe doesn't scroll the Rise lesson.
-Three options, in order of complexity:
+Four options, in order of complexity:

 - **Plain Embed block (§2.1 / §2.2)** — accept that scroll is trapped while the cursor is over the iframe.
 Cheapest, fewest moving parts.
 Fine when the embed sits at the bottom of the lesson.
 - **Code Block + click-to-engage overlay (§2.5)** — scroll passes through until the learner clicks to engage.
 Reverts on results, so the learner can keep scrolling once they finish.
 - **Themed welcome overlay (§2.6)** — same scroll-passthrough as above, but the engagement gesture *looks* like the quiz's own welcome card.
 See [`RISE360_INTEGRATION_GUIDE.md`](./RISE360_INTEGRATION_GUIDE.md) §5 Pattern C for the full markup.
+- **Scroll-eavesdrop Code Block (§2.7)** — no engagement gesture at all; the iframe is always interactive, and the parent listens for the bridge's wheel postMessage and scrolls itself.
+Lightest-touch UX.
+Best-effort on mobile touch (only wheel events are forwarded — not `touchstart` / `touchmove`).
+Requires the iframe content to not internally scroll.

 The bridge emits `leadershipQuiz:wheel { deltaY }` on every wheel event inside the iframe as a best-effort signal for non-Rise hosts that *can* briefly toggle `pointer-events: none` based on it.